 When the traffic stop occurred, there was no information available on a suspect for the crimes in Idaho, officials said.

-There was no identifying information or any specific details related to the license plate state or white Hyundai Elantra being reported associated with the crime at the time local officials pulled the car over.
+There was no identifying information or any specific details related to the license plate state or a white Hyundai Elantra being reported associated with the crime at the time local officials pulled the car over.

 The Hyundai was also pulled over a short time later, officials said by a member of the Indiana State Police, who also released the driver with a verbal warning.
 Kohlberger was later arrested in Pennsylvania.